 Thinking about the ocean requires us to think three dimensionally, and in particular to think in terms of volume.
 Thinking three dimensionally sits in contrast with traditional Western ways of understanding and documenting space by flattening it through technologies such as maps.

+Flattening space into two dimensions makes it easier to draw borders and make claims over territory.
 Thinking in three dimensions offers challenges to how we document and exert ownership over space, but it more accurately reflects the physical state of the world.

 Thinking in three dimensions is still somewhat of a constructed and reduced version of space.
 The ocean doesn’t just exist in the vertical and horizontal plane, but we could think of it as having spherical spatial qualities with an infinite number of axes.
 This is a volumetric understanding of space.